calmattoso/ceu-site/README.md

 This page also gives a brief explanation of the language, sided with a small piece of code that highlights major features of Céu.

-Twitter’s Bootstrap was used to make the layout of the page.
+Twitter's Bootstrap was used to make the layout of the page.

 Try.php
 =======